emamoah/.p10k.zsh.d/README.md

 This branch hosts modules for custom prompt segments to be used with **.p10k.zsh.d**.
 See the [main branch](https://github.com/emamoah/.p10k.zsh.d/tree/main) for details.

 Each module is contained in a `.zsh` file.
 You can copy any of those to your `~/.p10k.zsh.d` directory and add them to your prompt with the `p10k_d_*` commands, as documented in the [main README](https://github.com/emamoah/.p10k.zsh.d/blob/main/README.md#usage).
+The "Quick install" sections under each module below provide a quick way to download the module file to your `~/.p10k.zsh.d` directory with one command.

 All modules added to the library will be documented below.
 Pull requests are welcome for new modules.